cerebral/overmind/packages/overmind-devtools-client/README.md

    - Make sure you're using the overmind-react package correctly
    - Verify components are consuming state via useAppState()

+4. **State machines not showing in Transitions tab**

+   - Ensure you're using Overmind state machines properly
+   - Check that state transitions are triggered in your application

 ## Local Development